openstack-archive/tap-as-a-service/API_REFERENCE.rst

 1. Create a Neutron port with 'port_security_enabled' set to 'false'.

-2. Launch a VM (VM on which you want to monitor/receive the mirroed data).
+2. Launch a VM (VM on which you want to monitor/receive the mirrored data).
    Assoiciate the Neutron port created in step 1 while creating the VM.

-3. Create a Tap Service instance by associating the port created in step 1.
+3. Using TaaS client command **taas tap-service-create** or REST APIs create a Tap Service instance by associating the port created in step 1.

-4. Create a Tap Flow instance by associating the tap service instance created in step 3 and Neutron port from which you want to mirror traffic (assuming the Neutron port from which the traffic needs to be monitored already exists)
+4. Using TaaS client command **taas tap-flow-create** or REST APIs create a Tap Flow instance by associating the Tap Service instance created in step 3 and Neutron port from which you want to mirror traffic (assuming the Neutron port from which the traffic needs to be monitored already exists)